AmauryLaridon/LINMA2361-Project-Analysis-of-the-Saltzman-Lorenz-equations/README.md

 This Github belongs to the project done in the course __LINMA2361 - Système Dynamiques non linéaires : Analysis of the Saltzman-Lorenz equations.__

 The file *simu.ipynb* contains the simulations which are used in the report.
+The program is written in Julia.

 The rapport can be found at *projet.pdf*